Online Bachelor of Science in Technical Operations Management

 Transferring Credits

-The Bachelor of Science in Technical Operations Management degree is designed for students who have completed an associate degree.
+The Bachelor of Science in Project Management degree is designed for students who have completed an associate degree.
 Find information on transferring your credits.

 Career Opportunities

-Earning a Bachelor of Science degree in Technical Operations Management, you will excel in assessing problems, developing solutions, and taking corrective actions.
-This program earns you a certificate in technical project management, a certificate in Lean Six Sigma, and a minor in business.
-Careers with this degree include project management, quality control, business operations, logistics, production planning, manufacturing, and more.
+Earning a Bachelor of Science degree in Project Management, you will excel in assessing problems, developing solutions and taking corrective actions.
+This program earns you a certificate in Lean Six Sigma and a minor in business.
+Careers with this degree include project management, quality control, business operations, logistics, production planning, manufacturing and more.

 Flexible Online Format